Golf Tips: How to Hit Controlled Draws and Fades

 Golf Advantage: Controlled Draws and Fades

 The last time we were together we were talking about the concept of why the ball goes where it does and we know that it is the clubface and your ability to control the clubface through impact that has the greatest effect on where that ball goes.
 Let's start thinking it in terms of a shot.
-Do I want to play a draw?
-Do I want to play a fade?
+Do I want to play a draw or a fade?

 Hitting a Golf Fade

 If you are a fader what ends up happening is that when this ball leaves the face that face is going to be slightly open, we don't want it open a lot, but slightly open to your straight plane line.
 That is going to get the ball to have a little bit of spin that is going to take it to the left.
 You can see as I am doing this, if my ball starting here and then it is sliding right I am not going to hit many greens.
 What we want to try to do is that if we are trying to hit a fade on purpose there is a very simple way to do it.

 - Number one is move your alignment to the left so that you are taking the same alignment you would normally but you are moving it to the left.

 - Now if you swing on a straight plane line to your alignment your swing is actually going to be moving slightly to the left.

 - Thinking of the baseball analogy, that swing is moving towards the shortstop, here comes the ball, and now that little fade is going to take it up into the target.